Agent swarms: cooperation and coordination under stringent communications constraint: Introduction

-Combining a group of drones into a ``swarm" which acts and can be directed as a single entity while minimising communication and remaining robust to both physical and cyber attacks is a difficult engineering problem with potential to draw from a wide range of disciplines.
-Swarm robotics and swarm engineering are emerging fields \cite{Brambilla-FBD-2013si} which study automated decision making and control for large groups of robots using only local communication between nearby swarm members, although much work in that field considers larger swarms ($\approx 10^2-10^5$) than of interest for flying drone swarms ($\approx 10-10^2)$.
-There are special challenges inherent in the creation and real-time maintenance of non-centralised ad hoc networks for groups of UAVs, variously termed FANETs (Flying Ad Hoc Networks) in \cite{Bekmezcia-ST-2013ahn} and UAANETs (UAV Ad Hoc Networks) in \cite{Maxa-ML-2017ahswm}, which have been studied in recent years and various architectures and protocols have been proposed \cite{Haider-NJJBK-2022mdpi,Bekmezcia-ST-2013ahn,Maxa-ML-2017ahswm}.
-A number of groups have developed {\it in silico} test-beds for FANETs \cite{Mairaja-BJ-2019smpt} with some moving on to {\it in robotico} realisations and there has been recent interest in local algorithms for adaptive FANETs as well as consensus \cite{Chen-LG-2020tvt}.
-Other work has also investigated drone swarms \cite{Cameron-SW-2010suaave}, including with specific application to search and rescue \cite{Waharte-TJ-2009suaave}, although there was no consideration to network resilience to external attacks or the need to minimise risk of detection.
-There has been research on autonomous swarms with covert leaders \cite{Han-RS-2007robo}.
+Combining a group of drones into a ``swarm" is a difficult engineering problem with potential to draw from a wide range of disciplines \cite{Stodola-NFVTBPNS-2022mesa,Horyna-BWAHFS-2023ar,Grimal-S-2019jcsl,Saeed-OAAA-2022}. {The advantage is that it acts and can be directed as a single entity while minimising communication and remaining robust to both physical and cyber attacks.
+Swarm robotics and swarm engineering are emerging fields \cite{Brambilla-FBD-2013si,Chung-PDSK-2018tor,Roldan-CB-2018icirs,Saeed-OAAA-2022} which study automated decision making and control for large groups of robots using only local communication between nearby swarm members.
+Much work in that field considers larger swarms ($\approx 10^2-10^5$) than of interest for flying drone swarms ($\approx 10-10^2)$.
+There are special challenges inherent in the creation and real-time maintenance of non-centralised ad hoc networks \cite{Horyna-BWAHFS-2023ar,Hayat-YM-2016cst,Arafat-M-2019itj} for groups of UAVs.
+Note that these are variously termed FANETs (Flying Ad Hoc Networks) \cite{Bekmezcia-ST-2013ahn} and UAANETs (UAV Ad Hoc Networks) \cite{Maxa-ML-2017ahswm}; these have been studied in recent years and various architectures and protocols have been proposed \cite{Haider-NJJBK-2022mdpi,Bekmezcia-ST-2013ahn,Maxa-ML-2017ahswm}.
+A number of groups have developed \textit{in silico} test-beds for FANETs \cite{Mairaja-BJ-2019smpt,Vasarhelyi-VSNEV-2018sr,Albani-MSF-2022icra} with some moving on to \textit{in robotico} realisations, and there has been recent interest in local algorithms for adaptive FANETs as well as consensus \cite{Chen-LG-2020tvt,Vasarhelyi-VSNEV-2018sr,Maza-CCMO-2011jirs}.} {However, work with specific application to search and rescue \cite{Cameron-SW-2010suaave,Waharte-TJ-2009suaave,Horyna-BWAHFS-2023ar}, rarely considers network resilience to external attacks or the need to minimise risk of detection, although there has been research on autonomous swarms with covert leaders \cite{Han-RS-2007robo}.}